Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 How long does it typically take to get promoted from Second Lieutenant to First Lieutenant?

-Promotion from Second Lieutenant to First Lieutenant is relatively quick.
+Promotion from Second Lieutenant to First Lieutenant occurs relatively quickly, typically after approximately 18 months of commissioned service.

-What is the expected timeline for advancing from E2 to E3 in the Army?
+What is the expected timeline for advancing from E-2 to E-3 in the Army?

-The jump from Private (E-2) to Private First Class (E-3) usually happens quickly.
+The transition from Private (E-2) to Private First Class (E-3) usually happens swiftly, with a promotion expected after about 12 months of service.